 - Salt to taste

-- Optional: dried parsley or additional dried epazote for garnish
+- Garnish: dried parsley or additional dried epazote

-Peel the sweet potatoes and chop into 1-inch (2.5-centimeter) pieces.
-Boil them, covered, in the chicken broth over medium heat until they are soft—20 to 30 minutes.
+Peel the sweet potatoes and chop into 1-inch pieces.
+Boil them, covered, in the chicken broth over medium heat until they are soft, about 20 to 30 minutes.

-When sweet potatoes are soft, place them, together with their cooking liquid and the milk, in the blender and process until smooth.
-Be careful- mixture will be hot!
+When sweet potatoes are soft, remove from heat and let them cool a little bit.
+Place them, together with their cooking liquid and the milk, in the blender and process until smooth.

 Pour this mixture into the saucepan with the onion and garlic.
 Add the fresh or dried epazote.
 Stir well to combine all the ingredients.
 If soup is thicker than you would like, add a bit more milk—but not too much, so as not to kill the delicate flavor of the sweet potatoes.

-Heat, stirring frequently, until soup begins to simmer; don´t let it boil.
+Test your soup and add more salt if necessary.
+Heat, stirring frequently, until soup begins to simmer but not boiling.
 Serve in cups or small bowls.
 Decorate each portion with a sprinkling of dried parsley or a (very small) amount of additional dried epazote, if desired.